How to calculate APR on money you borrow

 Credit card APR

-A credit card’s APR is determined by the credit card issuer.
-The APR and interest rate are typically the same for credit cards.
-And interest rates are affected by different factors, such as a borrower’s credit scores.
+The credit card issuer determines a credit card’s APR, which is usually the same as the card’s interest rate.
+Issuers use different factors, such as a borrower’s credit scores, to set interest rates.
 So when a creditor calculates the APR for a credit card, your credit history could influence the rate you’re offered.

 It’s helpful to review the terms in your loan agreement because different types of transactions could have different APRs.
 For instance, a credit card issuer may charge one APR for regular purchases, one for balance transfers and another for cash advances.

-There are other factors that can affect your credit card APR.
-For instance, some credit cards have introductory offers, like 0% APR.
+There are other factors that can also affect your credit card APR.
+Some credit cards have introductory offers, like 0% APR.
 Once that promotional period ends, the APR could increase.
 Charges like late fees could also impact the amount you owe.

-You can calculate the APR that’s applied to your credit card balance within a billing cycle.
-You’ll just need to find a few numbers first:
+You can calculate the APR that’s applied to your credit card balance within a billing cycle by multiplying your daily rate by the average daily balance and by the number of days per billing cycle.
+You’ll just need to find those numbers first:

 • Daily rate: You can determine the daily rate by dividing the APR by 365.
 If your card has a 22% APR, your daily rate would be 0.06%.
 Use the decimal form when you plug this rate into the formula.

 • Average daily balance: Total the credit card balance from each day in the billing cycle.
-Then, divide this sum by the number of days in the billing cycle to find the average daily balance.
+Then, divide it by the number of days in the billing cycle to find the average daily balance.

 • Number of days per billing cycle: Credit cards typically have a billing cycle that’s 28 to 31 days.
 You can review your loan agreement or statements to find the number of days in your card’s billing cycle.